-I always felt attracted to the streets where I bought my first camera in 2013.
-Since that day, me and my camera are inseparable workings as a photographer on the streets.
+I always felt drawn to the street where I bought my first camera in 2013, working as a photographer on the streets.

-As a street photographer, a whole lot of conversations take place.
-It requires human knowledge involving a lot of physical activity to connect with my subject.
+During my street photography, many conversations take place.
+It requires many people skills, mental health, and physical activity to connect with my subject.

-The photographs are visions seen from a variety of craft with a sense of surrealism also the fabric of daily life.
-The value of creativity is going all the way down into the deep toward observing by getting very close.
+With my photography, I’m trying to create an image to give meaning to the subconscious, a form of awareness.
+Visions are to be seen from a variety to craft a sense of surrealism also the fabric of everyday life.
+The value of creativity goes all the way down into the deep, observing by getting very close.